Milwaukee dog, owner reunited; pet spotted on FOX6 WakeUp

 Dwight Gary and Payday

 Their reunion was also one of a kind.
-Gary woke up to FOX6 WakeUp and spotted Payday's infamous underbite.
+Last month, Gary woke up to FOX6 WakeUp and spotted Payday's infamous underbite during an Adopt-A-Pet segment.

 "They said, ‘This is Mason.’
 So I looked, and I’m like, ‘No that’s not Mason, that’s most definitely Payday,'" said Gary.